What happened on the Israel trip:

-Every day or so, a new adventure in Israel will be sent back from the group so we can “be there with them”.
+Every day or so, a new adventure in Israel was sent back from the group so we could “be there with them”.

 It’s the last night in Israel for most of the group as we depart for the return to Asheville.
 We’ve had a marvelous trip, very educational and very entertaining.
 We’ve had joyous times and emotional times that have left none of us unchanged.
 We know Israel and each other much better.